KBNLresearch/iromlab/doc/userGuide.md

 The batch manifest is a comma-delimited text file named *manifest.csv* which is located at the root of a batch.
 It contains all information that is needed to process the batch into ingest-ready Submission Information Packages further down the processing chain (using [omSipCreator](https://github.com/KBNLresearch/omSipCreator)).
 For each processed disc, it contains the following fields:

+jobID,PPN,volumeNo,title,volumeID,success,containsAudio,containsData,cdExtra,mixedMode,cdInteractive

 1. *jobID* - internal carrier-level identifier.
 The image file(s) of this disc are stored in an eponymous directory within the batch.
 2. *PPN* - identifier of the physical item in the KB Collection to which this disc belongs.
 For the KB case this is the PPN identifier in the KB catalogue (GGC).
 If *enablePPNLookup* is set to *False*, it will be an empty (zero-length) string.
 3. *volumeNo* - for intellectual entities that span multiple discs, this defines the volume number (1 for single-volume items).
 Values must be unique within each *carrierType* (see below)
-4. *carrierType* - code that specifies the disc type.
-Currently the following values are permitted:
-    - cd-rom
-    - dvd-rom
-    - cd-audio
-    - dvd-video
-5. *title* - text string with the title of the disc (or the publication it is part of).
+4. *title* - text string with the title of the disc (or the publication it is part of).
 If *enablePPNLookup* is *True* the title field is extracted from the KB catalogue record.
 If *enablePPNLookup* is *False* the manually entered *Title* value is used.
-6. *volumeID* - text string, extracted from Primary Volume descriptor, empty if cd-audio.
+5. *volumeID* - text string, extracted from Primary Volume descriptor, empty if cd-audio or cd-Interactive.
-7. *success* - True/False flag that indicates status of *iromlab*'s imaging process.
+6. *success* - True/False flag that indicates status of *iromlab*'s imaging process.
-8. *containsAudio* - True/False flag that indicates the disc contains audio tracks (detected by cd-info)
+7. *containsAudio* - True/False flag that indicates the disc contains audio tracks (detected by cd-info)
-9. *containsData* - True/False flag that indicates the disc contains data tracks (detected by cd-info)
+8. *containsData* - True/False flag that indicates the disc contains data tracks (detected by cd-info)
-9. *cdExtra* - True/False flag that indicates if the disc is [*cd-Extra*](https://en.wikipedia.org/wiki/Blue_Book_(CD_standard)) (Blue Book) disc (detected by cd-info)
+9. *cdExtra* - True/False flag that indicates if the disc is a [*cd-Extra*](https://en.wikipedia.org/wiki/Blue_Book_(CD_standard)) (Blue Book) disc (detected by cd-info)
+10. *mixedMode* - True/False flag that indicates if the disc is a [*mixed-mode*](https://en.wikipedia.org/wiki/Mixed_Mode_CD) disc (detected by cd-info)
+11. *cdInteractive* - True/False flag that indicates if the disc is a [Phiilip *cd-interactive*](https://en.wikipedia.org/wiki/Philips_CD-i) disc (detected by cd-info)

 The first line of the file contains column headers.

 Example:

-    jobID,PPN,volumeNo,carrierType,title,volumeID,success,containsAudio,containsData,cdExtra
+    jobID,PPN,volumeNo,title,volumeID,success,containsAudio,containsData,cdExtra,mixedMode,cdInteractive
-    8a7ea9f0-0a65-11e7-b41c-00237d497a29,155658050,1,cd-rom,(Bijna) alles over bestandsformaten,Handbook,True,False,True,False
+    8a7ea9f0-0a65-11e7-b41c-00237d497a29,155658050,1,(Bijna) alles over bestandsformaten,bformat,True,False,True,False,False,False

 ## The log file

 Each batch contains a log file *batch.log*.
 It contains detailed information about the detection, imaging and ripping subprocesses (including the exit status and output of wrapped tools).
 If a disc gets rejected or if anything unexpected happens, checking the batch log will help you identify the problem.

 <!-- TODO: link to some example log files -->

+## The version file

+Each batch contains a file *version.txt*, which holds the Iromlab version number (introduced in *Iromlab* 1.0.0; batches from earlier *Iromlab* versions don't have a version file).

 ## Created files for each disc